portugueslab/stytra/docs/source/install_guide.rst

 xiCam: Ximea
 ............

-Download the `Ximea SDK software pacakge for your operating system <https://www.ximea.com/support/wiki/apis/APIs>`_, install it with Python support and copy the contents of the relevant directory (python3)
+Download the `Ximea SDK software pacakge for your operating system <https://www.ximea.com/support/wiki/apis/APIs>`_, during the installation wizard make sure that you select the python API checkbox.
+After installation, copy the python wrapper API (in the folder where you installed XIMEA, ...\XIMEA\API\Python\v3\ximea) into the Python site-packages folder (for anaconda, usually the folder ...\anaconda3\Lib\site-packages)

 pymba: AVT